Barcode Printing FAQs

 Zebra's partners can help you find the right printer for your needs.
 Find a Zebra reseller.

 Yes, but the print speed listed in the printer specifications (which is expressed as inches per second, or ips) does not always give a true indication of how fast the unit will print.
 Some printers take a long time to process the label format before they start printing.

 First label out refers to the time it takes from when the print command is sent until the first label in a print job comes out of the printer.
 First label out time depends on the label size and the printer's processing power, the interface with the computer system, and the software used in the application.
 These factors may also result in pauses between labels that prevent full-speed, continuous printing.

 Throughput is a truer measure of how quickly a printer can process a complete print job.
 First label out and throughput can be evaluated when printers are set up for demonstrations or trials.
 It is important to use the printer in your actual work conditions to determine if it has the speed and throughput to meet your needs.

-Besides a wide variety of label materials, bar code printers can also print on tag and ticket stock, wristbands, polyester, polypropylene, and other synthetic materials.
-Different colors are available, but color should be used cautiously because insufficient contrast between bars and the background space will produce unreadable bar codes.
+Besides a wide variety of label materials, barcode printers can also print on tag and ticket stock, wristbands, polyester, polypropylene, and other synthetic materials.
+Different colours are available, but colour should be used cautiously because insufficient contrast between bars and the background space will produce unreadable barcodes.
 Brand protection media is available with overt and covert security features for authentication, counterfeit and diversion deterrence, and secure data encoding.
 Label media, coatings, and adhesives provide resistance to temperature extremes, moisture, acids, washes, UV exposure, and other hazards to label quality.
 Thermal printers can also print and encode smart labels, which contain a radio frequency identification (RFID) chip and antenna inlay embedded within the label media.